 A user manual pertaining to mechanism of the CM Window has been prepared by the CM Grievances IT Cell which inter-alia contains the detailed procedure to be followed by the officers/officials dealing with the matters pertaining to CM Window.
-Soft copy of Manual may be downloaded which is available at www.cmharyanacell.nic.in.
+Soft Manual be downloaded which available copy of may is at www.cmharyanacell.nic.in .
 It must be followed meticulously while dealing with the complaints on the CM Window.